zacanger/zeedown/README.md

 ## Usage

-`zeedown(text: string, short: ?bool)`
+`zeedown(text: string): string`

-`zeedown` takes two parameters: a required string and an optional truthy value to use `short` mode.
-In short mode:
+`zeedown` takes one parameters: a required string.

+Difference from standard MD:

 * Strong is a single set of asterisks
 * Emphasis is a single set of underscores